Azores: Overpopulation and emigration

 In the late 16th century, the Azores and Madeira began to face problems of overpopulation.
-Responding to the consequent economic problems, some people of the Azores began to emigrate to Brazil.
+Responding to the consequent economic problems, some people of the Azores began to emigrate to the United States, Canada and Brazil.

+In 1902 the Dominion Line began operating a Mediterranean passenger service between Boston and Italy via Gibraltar and the Azores, with an established port of call at Sao Miguel.
+In 1904 the service was taken over by the White Star Line.
+Four ships formerly owned by Dominion were renamed and put into service under White Star, named Canopic, Romanic, Cretic and Republic, the last of which is best known for its 1909 sinking off the New England coast.
+Canopic and Romanic provided regular service to Boston, while Cretic and Republic operated on the service to both New York and Boston throughout their careers.
+By the time the service ended in 1921, these four ships had transported an estimated total of 58,000 Azorean Portuguese to the United States.

 Liberal Wars of 1828–1834

 The Portuguese Civil War (1828–1834) had strong repercussions in the Azores.
-In 1829, in Praia da Vitória, the liberals won over the absolutists, making Terceira Island the main headquarters of the new Portuguese regime and also where the Council of Regency (Conselho de Regência) of Maria II of Portugal was established.
+In 1829 in Praia da Vitória, the liberals won over the absolutists, making Terceira Island the main headquarters of the new Portuguese regime and also where the Council of Regency (Conselho de Regência) of Maria II was established.
 Beginning in 1868, Portugal issued its stamps overprinted with "AÇORES" for use in the islands.
 Between 1892 and 1906, it also issued separate stamps for the three administrative districts of the time.

 Arbitrary district divisions 1836–1976

 From 1836 to 1976, the archipelago was divided into three districts, equivalent (except in area) to those in the Portuguese mainland.
 The division was arbitrary and did not follow the natural island groups, rather reflecting the location of each district capital on the three main cities (none of which were on the western group).